oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 import { store } from './sessionsStore';
 ```

-The top of the `apps/api/src/main.ts` file will now look like this:
+The top of the `apps/api/src/main.ts` file now looks like this:

 ```ts
 import express from 'express';